BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKThresholdImage.md

 ## Description

-filter_data.detail_desc=ThresholdImageFilter sets image values to a user-specified "outside" value (by default, "black") if the image values are below, above, or between simple threshold values.
+ThresholdImageFilter sets image values to a user-specified "outside" value (by default, "black") if the image values are below, above, or between simple threshold values.

 The available methods are: